List of top 25 albums for 2018 in Australia

-The following lists the top 25 albums of 2018 in Australia from the Australian Recording Industry Association (ARIA) end-of-year albums chart.
+The following is a list of the top 25 albums of 2018 in Australia from the Australian Recording Industry Association (ARIA) end-of-year albums chart.

 The Greatest Showman soundtrack was the most popular album in Australia in 2018.
 The album spent 49 weeks inside the top 10 and it is the first soundtrack to top the End of Year Charts since Moulin Rouge! in 2001.
 Ed Sheeran's ÷ was number 1 in 2017.
 Amy Shark's Love Monster was the highest selling album by an Australian artist in 2018.